redooor/redminportal/UPGRADE.md

         php artisan migrate --path=/database/migrations/vendor/redooor/redminportal

-## Upgrading to v0.3.1 from <= v0.1.*
+## Upgrading to v0.3.1/0.2.1 from <= v0.1.*

-Supports Laravel 5.1.
+Version 0.3.1 supports Laravel 5.1.
+Version 0.2.1 supports Laravel 5.0.

 ### Migrations

-In Version 0.3.1, the migrations are generally designed to be forgiving.
+In Version 0.3.1/0.2.1, the migrations are generally designed to be forgiving.
 It will check for existance before creating the tables.

 **Before you begin, _ALWAYS BACKUP_ your database and `public\assets\img folder`.**